istio/istio.io/_docs/setup/install-extensions.md

 ## Running services on a cluster extension machine

-* Intercept the port with istio sidecar.
-This is configured in /var/lib/istio/envoy/sidecar.env, using the ISTIO_INBOUND_PORTS
+* Configure the sidecar to intercept the port.
+This is configured in /var/lib/istio/envoy/sidecar.env, using the ISTIO_INBOUND_PORTS environment variable.

   Example (on the VM running the service):